Ameenah21/ELT-with-Dagster-Duckdb-DBT-and-Dash/README.md

 # Week 2 Working with DuckDB
 We are going to create a DuckDB database, create a connecttion to it and load our data in two tables, namely scores_standing and scores table.
 There are two ways of interacting with the duckdb and dagster;DuckDB resource and DuckDB I/O manager.
 We will be using the resource beacuse we want to interact with our tables using SQL, I/O is more suited for libraries like Pandas, Spark and Polars
-- Create a dagster dafinition
+- Create a dagster definition

 current_directory = os.getcwd()
 database_file = os.path.join(current_directory, "my_duckdb_database.duckdb")
 ```